hughobrien/psu-constitution/PSU-Constitution-2014-v2.md

 1. A referendum shall be of all members and shall be the supreme authority on all matters relating to the government of the PSU.

-2. A referendum shall be held on any issue, if:
+2. A referendum shall be held on any issue, if any of the following criteria are met:

-	1. PSU council or general meeting decides by a two thirds majority to call a referendum
+	1. PSU council or general meeting decides by a two thirds majority to call a referendum.

-*OR*

 	2. A petition of at least 80 students who are members is signed by the individual students.